-If you decide to take a dip in the sea, head over to one of the commune’s five local beaches that are perfect on a summer’s day.
+If you decide to take a dip in the sea, head over to one of the commune’s five local beaches which are perfect on a summer’s day.

 Away from the breezy sea air, Paimpont is a gorgeous place to discover a little more history of this gorgeous region.

-Make sure to visit the Abbey and discover the ancient forest of Paimpont that once was part of the vast forest that covered Brittany.
-It’s totally idyllic and one best places in the north of France to experience the region’s history.
+Make sure to visit the Abbey and discover the ancient forest of Paimpont which once was part of the vast forest that covered Brittany.
+It’s idyllic and one best places in the north of France to experience the region’s history.